I am a change-making feminist media-artist and educator.

 My work focuses on the power of the arts and digital media in community transformation, especially where young adult cancer, girlhood and literacy are concerned.
 I produce digital stories, write on youth-centric social transformation, and am knowledgable about arts-based social change.

 In the recent past, I've served as a researcher on a Google-funded youth coding project, been a postdoctoral scholar at Brock University, and designed curriculum and research for girls' leadership programming at Stanford.

-My work has appeared in Feminist Media Studies and Discourse, as well as on the Digital Media and Learning blog and in Ethnography Matters.
-Of course, I also write here on my own blog!
-Occasionally and more informally, I've written for Ripple and Tot Scoop.
+My writing has appeared in Feminist Media Studies and Discourse, as well as on the Digital Media and Learning blog and in Ethnography Matters.
+I also write here on my own blog!
+Occasionally I've written for Ripple and Tot Scoop.

 For over a decade I have collaborated with diverse communities on digital storytelling projects.
 I have special interests in making media and exploring digital networks with teenagers, young adults who have faced and/or are facing cancer, and multilingual, multicultural families.

 Over the years, I've worked with development professionals on media programming for Nicaraguan youth; mentored teachers interested in teaching with digital media; and produced digital stories about life-threatening health challenges with young adult and queer cancer patients.
 I love the arts, I love community build, I love media, I love research, and I love working with diverse communities of people.

 writing. feminism. creative.